33 Third Graders “Walk In My Shoes” at Stansberry Elementary School

 Nick Roussos is the author of Helping in Action, a children’s adventure based on his childhood as a boy with cerebral palsy, growing up in Africa.
 He conducts workshops, in Northern Colorado, for any age group on the topics of disability awareness, anti-bullying, and self-esteem.
 Please email with interest in a presentation at your school or service organization!: email@example.com

-About AwesomeinActionSparking a shift in thinking!
+About AwesomeinActionSparking a shift in thinking about abilities!

 Posted on January 16, 2015, in Books, children, Helping in Action - Book, learning, Schools, students, Volunteer and tagged adventures, author, book, Cerebral Palsy, children, classroom, disability awareness, disbility etiquette, Helping in Action, learning, respect, stansberry elementary.
 Bookmark the permalink.
 4 Comments.